Legal Considerations When Starting a Small Business

 • Patents: If you've invented something new (say a piece of technology), filing for a patent gives you exclusive rights to manufacture and sell that invention for a limited period.

-The world of small business law may seem overwhelming at first glance—but breaking things down step-by-step makes it far more manageable.
-Take time early on in building your business plan; setting things up correctly will give you peace of mind down the road—and allow you more time focusing on growing rather than worrying about legal hurdles later!
+Take time early on in building your business plan; setting things up correctly will give you peace of mind down the road and allow you more time focusing on growing rather than worrying about legal hurdles later!